How to Protect Your Loved Ones from Nursing Home Abuse and Neglect

 Our trusted Tampa nursing home abuse attorneys at Armando Personal Injury Law can help your family every step of the way.
 We understand how the legal system works in Florida, and we’re familiar with the state and federal laws governing nursing home neglect and abuse.

 Maybe your loved one was injured in a fall or some other type of preventable accident.
 It could be that they are suffering from bedsores due to neglect.
-Or maybe they developed a serious infection, such as sepsis, due to the negligent actions of the nursing home.
+Or maybe they developed a serious complication, such as sepsis, due to the negligent actions or inaction of the nursing home.
 No matter what the circumstances are of your case, contact our law firm right away to see if we can help you.
 Tampa nursing home abuse and neglect lawyer Armando Edmiston and his dedicated legal team can fight for the justice your loved one deserves.

 4 ways to protect your loved ones when in-person visits aren’t allowed